Essentials of Nonprofit Strategy

 Instructor: Paul Brest

-Credentials: Brest is the former dean of Stanford Law School, who currently teaches at the Stanford Graduate School of Business.
+Credentials: Brest is the former dean of Stanford Law School who currently teaches at the Stanford Graduate School of Business.
 A constitutional scholar, Brest now focuses his energies on teaching public policy and decision-making.
-He is also the co-author of Problem Solving, Decision Making, and Professional Judgment and Money Well Spent: A Strategic Guide to Smart Philanthropy.
+He also is the co-author of Problem Solving, Decision Making, and Professional Judgment and Money Well Spent: A Strategic Guide to Smart Philanthropy.

 Graded: Not specified.